berinhard/pyp5js/docs/index.md

 ```

 If you just want to compile your code (without running the Web server) there's
-the `transcrypt` command:
+the `compile` command:

 ```
-$ pyp5js transcrypt my_sketch
+$ pyp5js compile my_sketch
 ```

 If you're lazy as me, you can use the `monitor` command instead of the previous
 one.
 The command will monitor your sketch directory and keep track of any
 changes on any `.py` files.
 When it notices a new change, it automatically runs
-the transcrypt process for you:
+the compile process for you:

 ```
 $ pyp5js monitor my_sketch